acceleratedscience/open-ad-toolkit/docs/output/markdown/base-concepts.md

 ## Plugins

-The OpenAD client is an interface to interact with a variety of molecular tools and AI models, which are exposed through plugins.
+Plugins are the way molecular tools and AI models are made available to the OpenAD client.
 Thanks to a unified language, accessing these tools through OpenAD lets you bypass a lot of complexity.

 OpenAD comes preloaded with a number of plugins for literature knowledge extraction (DS4SD), forward and retrosynthesis prediction (RXN) as well as generative methods and property inference (GT4SD).